 Common Mistakes When Grooming a Dog

-The most common mistakes people make when grooming a dog are not drying them off enough after they get wet, touching the animal’s ears their private parts, and cutting too much at the same time.
+The most common mistakes people make when grooming a dog are not drying them off enough after they get wet, touching the animal’s ears and their private parts, and cutting too much at the same time.

 A Piece of Advice